lollipopman/bash-ini-builtin-blog-post/README.md

 /* snip */
 ```

-We check the `variable_context` to see if it is greater than zero which
+We check Bash's `variable_context` to see if it is greater than zero
-indicates we are in a function.
-If we are in a function we create local
+which indicates we are in a function.
+If we are in a function we create
-variables, unless the `-g` option was passed to our builtin.
-We then
+local variables, unless the `-g` option was passed to our builtin.
+We
-setup our config for our INI parser.
-Bash provides functions to create
+then setup our config for our INI parser.
+Bash provides functions to
-local(`make_local_assoc_variable`) and global
+create local(`make_local_assoc_variable`) and global
 variables(`make_new_assoc_variable`).
 Once we have created our `TOC`
 variable we call the `ini_parse_file` function with our file, config,
 and handler function.
 We are using the excellent